owl-toolkit/owl/README.md

 $ ./gradlew distZip
 ```

 The resulting `.zip` is located in `build/distributions`.
 It includes the scripts for the CLI tools, Jars usable as a Java library, and a C library.

+## Building on OpenJDK

-If only the Java components are required, you can exclude native code by executing:
+If GraalVM is not available, building the native executable and library can be skipped by executing:

 ```
 $ ./gradlew distZip -Pdisable-native